Daemon-Computer/daemon-os-ui/README.md

    - Save all pending changes
    - Review terminal output for specific errors
    - Run `bun install` to update dependencies

-## Important Note About Dependencies

-You might notice a `pnpm-lock.yaml` file in the project.
-This file exists because the project templates were originally maintained using pnpm.

-They advise to keep it in, so it just lives here now I guess.
-Give it a couple of love tugs it you want.

 ### Learn more on the [Solid Website](https://solidjs.com) and come chat with us on our [Discord](https://discord.com/invite/solidjs)